-This herb can help to regulate menstrual cycles, making ovulation easier to predict which will increase your chances of conception.
-Red raspberry leaf also contains an alkaloid called fragine, which helps to strengthen the uterine wall – super useful if you do conceive in making the pregnancy stick.
+This herb can help to regulate menstrual cycles, making ovulation easier to predict and increasing your chances of conception.
+Red raspberry leaf also contains an alkaloid that helps strengthen the uterine wall – super useful in making the pregnancy stick.

 Alfalfa for Fertility

 High in vitamins such as C, E, and K alfalfa is actually known as a super-food, used to treat a wide variety of health conditions.
 For fertility, alfalfa gives your body a boost of minerals that are essential for a strong, healthy reproductive system.

 Not to mention alfalfa is a phytoestrogen.
 Simply put, it blocks estrogen from its receptors, which helps regulate fluctuating levels of estrogen (which can be another common fertility issue).

 Be sure your alfalfa herbs come from a trusted organic source.
 The plant is on the list of crops that are bioengineered (GMO) to withstand heavy pesticide and herbicide use.

 As with red raspberry leaf, nettle also acts as a uterine tonic helping to strengthen and tone the uterus making a great home for a tiny growing baby.